 When you start recording the capacity utilization of each batch, the digital transformation application also enables complete traceability of parts from the first to the last process.

-Capacity optimization is a critical aspect of a manufacturing factory success.
-By implementing a strategic Smart factory solution that is apt for your shop floor, and focusing on KPIs and refining the process, manufacturers can tactically reduce the production cost without compromising the quality and the delivery timeline by increasing capacity in the production line.
+Capacity optimization is a critical aspect of a manufacturing factory's success.
+By implementing a strategic smart factory solution that is apt for your shop floor, and focusing on KPIs and refining the process, manufacturers can tactically reduce the production cost without compromising the quality and the delivery timeline by increasing capacity in the production line.
 Understanding these key components of capacity and their impact on various manufacturing processes enables organizations to make informed decisions and continually improve their production systems.
 By doing so, manufacturers can maintain a competitive edge in today's dynamic and sustainable environment.